"I love working with the Byrdman" JOHN OATES

 GEOFF BYRD FEATURED IN PRINT

-Billboard / Radio and Records / MSN / Washington Times / The Oregonian / Hollywood Independent / Fox News / Music Connection / Hollywood Reporter / Live 365 / Garage Band / Forbes Magazine / Cargo / San Diego Tribune / Ventura Star / BBC CNet News / West Coast Performer / Goldmine Magazine / MTV news / CNN / Willamette Week / The Portland Mercury / The LA Independent / The LA Daily News / Unsigned Magazine + Yahoo news
+Billboard / Radio and Records / MSN / Washington Times / The Oregonian / Hollywood Independent / Fox News / Music Connection / Hollywood Reporter / Live 365 / Garage Band / Forbes Magazine / Cargo / San Diego Tribune / Ventura Star / BBC CNet News / West Coast Performer / Goldmine Magazine / MTV news / CNN / Willamette Week / The Portland Mercury / The LA Independent / The LA Daily News / Unsigned Magazine / Two Louies / Guitar Player Magazine / United Airlines / Yahoo news

 OTHER CAREER HIGHLIGHTS

-"1,000 Miles of Life" written by John Oates, Geoff Byrd & Jed Leiber was nominated for a Nashville Music Award 2008
+"1,000 Miles of Life" written by John Oates, Geoff Byrd & Jed Leiber and Nominated for a Nashville Music Award (2008)

-Geoff Byrd had the most played song in the world on internet radio (2005) "Silver Plated" went to number 1 for two weeks
+Most played song in the world on internet radio (2005) "Silver Plated" rose to #1 for two weeks (Radiowave Monitor)

 LIVE 365 RADIO "Internet Breakthrough Artist of the Year" (2004/2005) + a featured live performance for Billboard Magazine